madMAx43v3r/chia-plotter/README.md

 ## Known Issues

-- Doesn't compile with gcc-11, use a lower version.
 - Needs at least cmake 3.14 (because of bls-signatures)

 ## How to install latest cmake on 18.04